-The Fat Stacks Course Bundle is the second ‘how to blog’ course I have taken.
+Fat Stacks Niche Site Profits is the second ‘how to blog’ course I have taken.
 It’s the first course review I’ve ever written.
-In my opinion, it’s the best how to build a niche or affiliate site course that I’ve taken so far.
+In my opinion, it’s one of the best how to build a niche or affiliate site courses that I’ve taken so far.

 I’m not alone, as you can see from these other reviews.

-Here’s just one testimonial (taken from the Fat Stacks Bundle Sales Page).
+Here’s just one testimonial (taken from the Fat Stacks Sales Page).